h0mbre/h0mbre.github.io/_posts/2019-05-11-SLAE_Encoder.md

 	xor ebx, ebx
 ```

-All we're doing is popping the `shellcode: db` off of the top of the stack and into `esi` so `esi` has our shell-code now.
-We are going to use `edi` to keep track of our decoded shell-code so we `lea` it with the memory location of `esi`.
+All we're doing is popping the `shellcode: db` off of the top of the stack and into `$esi` so `$esi` has our shell-code now.
+We are going to use `$edi` to keep track of our decoded shell-code so we `lea` it with the memory location of `$esi`.
 Then we just clear registers.

 Let's observe that our first byte in our payload is `0xff` which we know from our encoder means that the byte after it has been switched one place to the right.
 Let's examine the `sniffer` function to see how it handles this.